 Do it every day if you have to

 Once you get home from work, all you want to do is collapse into bed and sleep.
 Naturally, wiping makeup at such a moment is difficult, and you probably believe that cleaning your face would suffice.
 However, know what?
 It won’t happen.
 Yes, it will break down the makeup and make you feel fresh and makeup-free, but only a makeup cleanser can totally eliminate it.

 In comparison to the rest of your body, the skin of your face is the most sensitive.
 As a result, we must handle it with care; otherwise, the skin may be damaged, leading to acne or hyperpigmentation in the long run.
 When cleaning with wipes or cotton wipes, apply them softly on your face rather than dragging them on your sensitive skin.

 Certain cleansers tend to dry up your skin by stripping it of its natural oils.
 After that, dab a generous amount of chapstick on your lips, use a moisturizing eye cream, and make sure the rest of your face is well-hydrated.

-Do not forget to clean small areas
+Do not forget the small areas

 Makeup creeps into the crevices of your lips, eyelids, and ears, which you prefer to neglect.
 Apply some makeup cleanser on a Q-tip and thoroughly remove the leftover substance while eliminating mascara and kajal.